khkh0109/fe-sprint-react-proxy-example/README.md

 # react-proxy-example
-This is an example project on how to proxy to backend servers in React Applications
+This is an example project on how to proxy to backend servers in React Applications.